Iva Kolasky

 Emese Kolarovszki (born October 26), known by the ring name Iva Kolasky, is a Hungarian professional wrestler.
 She currently competes as a freelancer in Europe, most notably German Wrestling Federation (GWF) and Westside Xtreme Wrestling (wXw).
-She previously wrestled under the ring name Emese.
 In wXw, she is a one-time wXw Women's Champion.

 Professional wrestling career

 Kolasky made her wXw debut on June 11, 2021, defeating Taryn Gates.
 On October 23, 2021, at True Colors, Kolasky defeated Stephanie Maze in a best of three series match score 2–1 to win the vacant women's title.
 On March 5, 2022, at 16 Carat Gold, she lost the title to Ava Everett, the latter in whom won the title for first time.
 On April 2, Kolasky competed in a three-way match involving Everett and Baby Allison for the women's title, in which Allison would win the match.